Jwy-Leo/Jwy-Leo.github.io/_includes/cv.md

 <tr>
   <td>
   The Chair Award
-    <br><p style="color:grey;font-size:1.2rem">the most potential product for <a href="#tr-wenyen2018Cinema-graph">undergraudated project</a> in the graduation exhibition of electronic engineering in CCU.
+    <br><p id="show-master-thesis" style="color:grey;font-size:1.2rem">the most potential product for <a href="#tr-wenyen2018Cinema-graph">undergraudated project</a> in the graduation exhibition of electronic engineering in CCU.
 </p>
   </td>
   <td class='col-md-2' style='text-align:right;'>2017</td>